-This paper is part of a series of research reports critically reflecting on the involvement of people with lived experience in a UK based physiotherapy degree programme (see reports one and three).
-An initial scoping review of the literature (Jury, Mohan and Hughes 2022) found only two papers (Thomson and Hilton 2011, 2013) exploring the involvement of people with lived experience in physiotherapy education.
+This report is part of a series of case reports critically reflecting on the involvement of people with lived experience in a UK based physiotherapy degree programme (see reports one and three).
+An initial scoping review of the literature (Jury, Mohan and Hughes 2022) found only two papers (Thomson and Hilton 2011, 2013) exploring the involvement of people with lived experience specifically in physiotherapy education.
 This is despite an education and training standard requiring service user and carer involvement in all approved programmes in England being in place since 2014 (HCPC 2018).
 Our goal as a public involvement in education and research partnership, is to challenge this by showcasing a range of approaches and impacts for involving people with lived experience in physiotherapy education and to develop an empirical evidence base for this involvement so best practice can be shared and developed.
 Other papers in the series focus on reflecting together to enhance teaching outcomes (Jury, Mohan and Hughes 2022) and developing equal partnerships (Buckley, Fazakarley and Hughes 2022).
-In this paper, we focus on the involvement of people with lived experience in providing feedback and guidance to students.
+In this paper, we focus on the involvement of people with lived experience in co-facilitating a teaching session in which people with lived experience provide feedback and guidance to students.

-Many published papers focusing on the involvement of people with lived experience in health and social care education focus on people sharing their stories.
-This has proven benefits of enabling students to gain insight and more humanised practice (Terry 2012, Turnbull and Weeley 2013, Feijoo-Cid et al. 2017).
-There are significant benefits however from creating opportunities for students to draw on the expertise of people with lived experience by gaining feedback, support, and guidance on their continuing professional development and practice.
+Many published papers focusing on the involvement of people with lived experience in wider health and social care education (beyond physiotherapy) focus on people sharing their stories.
+This has proven benefits of enabling students to gain insight on a more humanised practice (Terry 2012, Turnbull and Weeley 2013, Feijoo-Cid et al. 2017).
+There are significant benefits from creating opportunities for students to draw on the expertise of people with lived experience by gaining feedback, support, and guidance on their continuing professional development and practice.
 Muir and Laxton (2012), for example, when drawing on the expertise of people with lived experience in providing feedback to medical students, found that service user educators were able to bring different and valuable perspectives to the feedback.
-Naylor et al. (2015) found that it made the exercise more relevant and meaningful for radiography students.
+For example, the experience of receiving care, experiencing difficult news given to them or to a loved on, or the experience of losing independence due to a health issue.
+Naylor et al. (2015) found that it made the learning activity more relevant and meaningful for radiography students.
 Speers and Lathlean (2015) concluded that creating opportunities for students to seek feedback from service users led to more equitable relationships where student nurses respected the expertise of service users.
-In this paper, we focus on the involvement of people with lived experience in an Innovation in Physiotherapy unit and the benefits to all involved.
+In this report, we focus on the involvement of people with lived experience in an Innovation in Physiotherapy unit (module) and the benefits to all involved.

 Katey: I am a neurological physiotherapist by background and Senior Lecturer for Physiotherapy.
-In the final year of the BSc Physiotherapy degree programme, students take a unit called Innovation in Physiotherapy.
+In the final year of the BSc Physiotherapy degree programme, students take a unit (module) called Innovation in Physiotherapy.
 The final project for this unit is to develop an innovation for physiotherapy related to patient care, research, education or professional practice (Bournemouth University, 2018).
 Part way through the unit is a Project Week session.
 Students present their proposed innovation and receive feedback and feedforward (Wimshurst and Manning 2013) to further develop their idea.
 For this unit I developed a Dragons’ Den style session involving PIER members as co-facilitators.
 Dragons’ Den is a British television show in which individuals ‘pitch’ their innovation idea to a panel to win funding to develop their project.
-Students pitched their physiotherapy innovation to the ‘dragons’ who were two PIER members and two members of the teaching team.
-I felt it was important to include PIER members within this session as they have expert lived experience and could provide a unique perspective on the students’ innovation.
+Students pitched their physiotherapy innovation to the ‘dragons’ who were two PIER members with lived experience and two physiotherapy lecturers.
+I felt it was important to include PIER members within this session as they have expert lived experience and could provide a unique perspective on the students’ innovations.

 Tom: I am a software engineer and member of the PIER partnership.
 Since becoming involved with the PIER Partnership in 2019, shortly before finishing my own degree in computing at the University, I’ve shared my story as a 24-year-old living with Cerebral palsy to countless numbers of future professionals within the health and social care sector.
 My hope is that this will positively impact their practice for many years to come.
 I have come to learn however, that to create the best possible interactions for the practitioners of tomorrow requires a true partnership between academia and those with lived experience.

-This is perfectly illustrated by a recent activity which was undertaken with physiotherapy final year students.
-My involvement in the Innovation in Physiotherapy unit, started long before the session was due to take place with a planning meeting between service user colleagues (PIER members) and the academics involved.
-We discussed everything from timings and the dragon’s den format to the sorts of questions to pose to further the students’ learning.
+This is perfectly illustrated by my involvement in the Innovation in Physiotherapy unit.
+My involvement started long before the session was due to take place with a planning meeting between service user colleagues (PIER members) and the academics involved.
+We discussed everything from timings and the Dragons’ den format to the sorts of questions to pose to further the students’ learning.
 The importance of the early working cannot be underestimated.
 At the planning session we were able to discuss what both sides wanted, helping both students and PIER members to get the most out of the activity.
 From the outset I gathered that the session aims were about encouraging innovation in physio practice.
 I decided to use it as an opportunity to improve my questioning skills to help the students critically evaluate their ideas to foster the innovative spirit that was desired by the activity.
 Had we not worked so closely together I wouldn’t have thought to approach feedback in this way.

 Tom: During the activity itself, I was particularly humbled at how each group of students listened closely to our feedback.
 They were all incredibly keen to learn from us and because we had helped to coproduce and build the activity, we could provide valuable input into their learning rather than simply being a tokenistic afterthought.
 I remember one group who wanted to use the Amazon Alexa voice assistant to combat freezing in stroke patients.
 I was able to constructively support the innovation process due to both my lived experience and professional background to strengthen the team’s learning.
 The team then instantly took this on board and developed their idea further.